If you grow tomatoes in your home garden, chances are you’ll be staking them sooner or later.

 Tomatoes need support.
 Why?
 Because most tomato varieties are likely to grow tall.
 Unlike cucumbers that climb on their own using tendrils, tomatoes can’t be left to their own devices.
+This is true for determinate plants as well as indeterminate types.

 For one, it provides stability for your tomato crops.
 But the list goes on.
 Staking tomatoes: